Vladimir Kotlinsky: Military career

-After graduating from a Realschule in 1913, Vladimir Kotlinsky passed the exams at the in St. Petersburg.
+After graduating from a Realschule in 1913, Vladimir Kotlinsky passed the exams at the Military Topographic School in St. Petersburg.
 In the summer of 1914, after his first year of service as a junker, they underwent standard geodetic practice near Rezhitsa in the Vitebsk Governorate.

 On August 1, 1914, the day Germany declared war on Russia, is considered the first day of World War I. A month later, the school held an early graduation of junkers with distribution in parts.
 Vladimir Kotlinsky was assigned the rank of second lieutenant of the Corps of Military Topographers of the Russian Imperial Army with secondment to the 226th Zemlyansky infantry Regiment, which later became part of the garrison of the Osowiec Fortress.
 Despite this, not much is known about Kotlinsky's career prior to his service at the Attack of the Dead but the article The Feat of Pskov describes him as:

 At the beginning of the war, a young man, lieutenant Kotlinsky, who had just graduated from the military topographic school, was seconded to the N regiment.
 This man seemed to have absolutely no idea what a sense of fear or even a sense of self-preservation was.
 Already in the past work of the regiment, he did a lot of good commanding one of the companies.

 On July 24, 1915, he led the counterattack of the 13th company of the 226th Zemlyansky Infantry Regiment in repelling a German gas attack in what was known as the Attack of the Dead Men, but during the counter-attack, Kotlinsky was mortally wounded and died of his wounds that evening.
 On September 26, 1916, he was posthumously awarded the Order of St. George, fourth Class for his bravery during the attack:

 For being seconded to the 226th Zemlyansky Infantry Regiment, on July 24, 1915, in the battle near the Osowiec fortress, when the Germans, with a force of about 5 regiments, using poisonous suffocating gases, occupied the part of the advanced positions left by us, realizing the danger of the situation, inspiring the lower ranks of his company, quickly rushed forward with it, with a bayonet blow he knocked the Germans out of the trenches they occupied and, with the support of private support, gradually knocking the enemy out of the trenches, restored the original position.
 At the end of this attack, Lieutenant Kotlinsky was mortally wounded.